 If you’re a planner like me, you’ve already started thinking about and planning out your Thanksgiving menu.
-I’ve got a note started on my Evernote with all the recipes I want to make linked and a grocery list started at the bottom.
+I’ve got a note on my Evernote with all the recipes I want to make linked, with a grocery list started at the bottom.

 My dad and I are plant-based, and my sister, my dad, and I are ALL gluten-free, so while we spend Thanksgiving with my family, we’re left to fend for ourselves food-wise.
 Thankfully, my sister and dad have ME, who happily takes charge of our gluten-free, vegan Thanksgiving spread.